5 Joomla security resources to help you keep sites safe

 The internet is continually publishing new items on website security and Joomla of course is a common topic.
 We recommend that you regularly head over to your favorite search engine and search for “Joomla security” and filter for recent articles.
 For example:

-- Joomla Security Best Practices to Follow in 2021
+- Joomla Security Best Practices to Follow for Fortified Websites (2021)

 - 10 Best Practices to Secure and Harden Joomla Web Site (2021)